sly7-7/guides-source/guides/release/models/customizing-serializers.md

 Data that is not a part of the primary request but includes linked relationships should be placed in an array under the `included` key.
-For example, if you request `/articles/1` and the backend also returned any comments associated with that person the response should look like this:
+For example, if you request `/articles/1` and the backend also returned any comments associated with that article the response should look like this:

 ```json